rmarquez123/springjavafx-demo/README.md

 # springjavafx-demo
 <h3>Purpose</h3>

-This demo uses a helper class to keep the Main class clean and illustrate an approach for improved maintenance by having minimal hard-coded configuration in the Main java file.
+This demo uses a helper class to keep the Main class clean and to illustrate an approach for improved maintenance by having minimal hard-coded configuration in the Main java file.
 <h3> Implementation</h3>
 Below is the sequence diagram created for the implementation.